ArtchayaHas/Portfolio/README.md

 ![Tech layoff](https://user-images.githubusercontent.com/123642022/216662192-208b7c73-148d-44d9-ba57-38ea9089c242.png)

-This dashboard can be used for story telling of tech company employment from the start of COVID19 until now (end of January, 2023).
+This dashboard can be used for story telling of tech company layoff from the start of COVID19 until now (end of January, 2023).

 ### Project 6  Exploring world happiness report
 The world happiness report data was acquired from kaggle and used SQLite with python to get some insight from the data.